Luke Southwood

-Luke Kevin Southwood (born 6 December 1997) is a professional footballer who plays as a goalkeeper for club Bristol Rovers.
+Luke Kevin Southwood (born 6 December 1997) is a professional footballer who plays as a goalkeeper for club Blackpool.
 Born in England, he plays for the Northern Ireland national team.

 Club career

 Reading

 On 11 May 2018, Reading announced that they had offered a new contract to Luke Southwood, with a new two-year contract being confirmed as signed on 2 July 2018.

 On 7 May 2021, Reading announced that Southwood had signed a new two-year contract, keeping him at the club until the summer of 2023.

 Loans

 On 4 August 2017, Southwood joined Bath City on a six-month loan deal, which was extended until the end of the season on 3 January 2018.
 He was awarded player of the season after an outstanding year.

 On 24 December 2018, Southwood joined Eastleigh on an initial one-month loan deal, with the loan being extended until the end of the season on 24 January 2019.
 Eastleigh managed to get to the semi-finals of the National League play-offs with Southwood playing a key part in that, also getting player of the month in April.

 On 1 August 2019, Southwood joined Hamilton Academical on loan until 5 January 2020.
 On 21 January 2020, Southwood signed a new contract with Reading until the summer of 2021, and then returned to Hamilton Academical on loan until the end of the season.

 On 22 July 2022, Southwood joined Cheltenham Town on a season-long loan deal.
 During that time he kept sixteen clean sheets in league one and helped them to a 16th place finish.

 On 17 May 2023, Reading announced that Southwood would leave the club at the end of his contract.